 The construction and the means for securing the weathertightness of cargo and other hatchways in positions 1 and 2 shall be at least equivalent to the requirements of 3.2.5.
-The applicability of provisions under 3.2.4 to such hatchways is subject to special consideration by the Register.
+The applicability of provisions under 3.2.4 to such hatchways shall be determined on the basis of the substantiation provided by the designer, including assessment of seaworthiness and deck flooding.